Akuli/mantaray/README.md

 or you can connect another instance of Mantaray with `--bob` instead of `--alice`.
 This is essentially what Mantaray's tests do.

-To see what other options you can specify, run:

-    $ python3 -m mantaray --help

 I recommend downloading two copies of Mantaray: one that you develop, and another that you use to talk with people.
 You probably want to have different settings on the two copies.